Terpineol – Terpenes and Cannabinoid Research

 Pine trees, tea tree oil, limes

-Cannabis Strains High in Terpineol
+Cannabis Cultivars High in Terpineol

 Jack Herer, White Widow, Girl Scout Cookies, OG Kush